Health, Safety, and Etiquette

 Student Cards.
 SRAS provides a student card that all students must carry at all times.
 The card provides all necessary contact information (university, embassy, SRAS) needed by the student or anyone assisting the student in an emergency.
 Our local representatives, because they are physically closest to the student, handle the first stages of any emergencies in consultation with us.

 SRAS Personnel.
 We are available 24 hours a day, 7 days a week to facilitate communications in the event of emergencies.
-We have permanent SRAS staff in Moscow and St. Petersburg.
+We have permanent SRAS staff in Tbilisi, Bishkek, and Riga.
 In all locations we work closely with designated representatives of our partner institution to provide on-site logistical and emergency support to students.
 Local questions regarding classes, housing, and other non-urgent questions are generally handled by the university/school representative – with an SRAS staff member just a phone call or email away to assist when needed.
 We do not provide resident dorm directors.
 When/if needed, a member of our staff can fly to another city.
 Students and their parents are provided with phone numbers at which we can be contacted at any time in the event of an emergency.

 Other information.
 The US State Department also provides advice for study abroad students and country-specific travel tips.